asterics/P4AllBuildingBlocks/README.md

 Go to the AsTeRICS [demo page](http://asterics.github.io/AsTeRICS/demos.html) to see the building blocks in action.
 The [demo release](https://github.com/asterics/P4AllBuildingBlocks/releases/tag/asterics-prosperity4all-bb-demos) of the AsTeRICS system includes runnable versions of all these Building blocks and demo applications of their combination.

+## Licenses
+The building blocks are dual licensed.
+You can choose between MIT or GPLv3 license depending on the selected set of plugins, services and libraries you want to use.
+Please read the [license section in the wiki](https://github.com/asterics/P4AllBuildingBlocks/wiki#license) for more information.

 ## Building the project
 This repository is organized in thematic subfolders ('sub-repositories') like ```CameraInput``` containing building blocks using a camera (e.g. for facetracking or eyetracking) or demonstrate use cases for a Smart Home environment.